Linguistics Course Catalog

 5 units

 An introduction to syntactic investigation, developed through the study of central aspects of English syntax.
 A major purpose is to introduce students to the study of language as an empirical science.
-(Formerly course 52.)
 Prerequisite(s): satisfaction of the Entry Level Writing and Composition requirements.
-(General Education Code(s): IH.)
+(General Education Code(s): MF.)

 LING 113